justindmurphy/InsureFall2019Repo/PROJECT.md

 We will answer the following research questions:

-    -*RQ1*: How does continuous integration influence commit practices in open source scientific software projects?}
+    -RQ1: How does continuous integration influence commit practices in open source scientific software projects?
-    -*RQ2*: How does continuous integration influence resolution of bugs in open source scientific software projects?}
+    -RQ2: How does continuous integration influence resolution of bugs in open source scientific software projects?
-    -*RQ3*: How does continuous integration influence resolution of security bugs in open source scientific software projects?}
+    -RQ3: How does continuous integration influence resolution of security bugs in open source scientific software projects?

 We conduct our research project by mining security bugs that appear in our set of OSSS repositories.
 We will apply qualitative analysis to construct a well-grounded security bug dataset.
 Next, we will mine two commit patterns namely, commit frequency and commit sizes from the collected OSSS repositories.
 We will quantify security bugs in the collected repositories.
 Next, we will use we introduce regression discontinuity design analyses to quantitatively evaluate the influence of CI on security bug resolution and commit patterns.